momohdy/E_Commerce-App/README.md

 # E_Commerce-App

+Install it then run
+## npm run dev
-Install it then run npm run dv command to deploy on your localhost
+command to deploy on your localhost

 Enjoy .